go-iiif/go-iiif-aws/README.md

   -wait
     	Wait for the task to complete.
 ```

+It can be:

+* Used to invoke a `iiif-process` task directly from the command-line, passing in one or more URIs to process.
+* Bundled as an AWS Lambda function that can be run to invoke your task.
+* Used to invoke that Lambda function (to invoke your task) from the command-line.

 For example, if you just want to run the ECS task from the command-line: